gautampk95/extended_bc5/README.md

 | Air (Luft) | 23.0343  | 15.1110      |

 **Table 4**: Results obtained from R implementation.

+From Tables 3 and 4, the following observations can be drawn regarding the model fits in both programming environments:
+* Although the Nelder-Mead optimization method is not ideal for this modeling case, the R implementation achieved slightly better results for the models built using data from CO<sub>2</sub> and Helium.
+* Interestingly, for the model developed using Air data, the Python implementation produces better results.

 ## Non-linear functions in the model function.
 Optimization: BFGS